In The News: Foot Treatment Goes High Tech

 April 19, 2012

 Mesic, a doctor of podiatric medicine (chiropodist) and director of Canadian Foot Clinic and Orthotic Centre, located at 166 Niagara St. in St. Catharines, made the laser procedure, Genesis Plus, available earlier this year and was the first to offer the service full-time in Niagara Region.
-The technology, he says, is a safe alternative to oral medications, and provides patients with the opportunity to avoid side effects and any pain.

 “It’s as simple as a 30-minute session at the clinic,” said Mesic of the non-toxic treatment, noting it offers effective treatment, in which healthy new growth is typically visible in about three months.
-“People are excited about the new technology once they hear about it because of the convenience – there’s no down time, it’s non-invasive and it’s a safe and effective solution.”
+“People are excited about the new technology once they hear about it because of the convenience – there’s no down time, it’s non-invasive and it’s a safe and often effective solution.”